by Thomas A. Gray

 Thomas A. Gray has a master’s and a bachelor’s degree in chemical engineering.
 He has extensive experience in quality and operations management, having worked 15 years supporting the automotive, aerospace, and health care industries.
 He has assisted numerous organizations gain compliance and/or certification to various quality management systems, including ISO 9001, ISO/TS 16949, AS9100, and ISO 13485.
 He has developed and implemented successful lean manufacturing programs for manufacturing and service organizations, including the implementation of manufacturing cells, cross-training of self-directed work teams, and deployment of kanban pull systems.

 Gray is a facilitator, project manager, and designer of learning/training events.
 He has served on several local and national committees promoting the development of quality systems and best practices.
 In March 2002 he founded Productivity Improvement Network Inc., an organization dedicated to helping companies gain continual improvement through training and consulting services.

-Tags: layered process audit.
+Tags: layered process audits, LPA implementation.